 Film Independent Project Involve: Project Involve is a free, intensive, nine-month annual mentorship program that selects thirty filmmakers from under-represented communities and gives them an opportunity to refine their storytelling abilities, form creative partnerships, and build industry connections necessary to succeed as working artists.

-Film Independent Screen Writers Lab: helps to further the careers of its Fellows by introducing them to film industry veterans who can offer guidance on both the craft and business of screenwriting.
+Film Independent Screen Writers Lab: The Screen Writers Lab helps to further the careers of its Fellows by introducing them to film industry veterans who can offer guidance on both the craft and business of screenwriting.
 Each Screenwriting Fellow will be paired with a Creative Advisor, with whom they’ll work one-on-one and in Lab sessions to further develop their project over the course of the program.
 A variety of guest speakers may screen and discuss their own films, or offer insights into their career trajectories, and a final retreat offers further opportunity for individualized feedback and discussion with additional established filmmakers and producers.

 NBC Writers on the Verge: Writers on the Verge is a 12-week program focused on polishing television writers and readying them for a staff writer position on episodic television shows.
 We are looking for writers with a robust portfolio of work, who are “almost there,” and just need that final bit of preparation with their writing and personal presentation skills.
 The program meets twice a week, from about 7-10pm at the lot in Universal City.
 The program begins in October and ends in January.